davidhozic/algorithms/README.md

 # optimization-algorithms
-My implementation of various optimization algorithms.
+My implementation of various optimization algorithms, in Rust.

 ## [Kernel Density Estimation (KDE)](./kde)
 KDE is a non-parameteric method for estimating the density over a data distribution.